Doronicum are hardy perennials that bloom with daisy like flowers of yellow in the spring and start of summer.

 It usually takes about three weeks for the plants to germinate at a temperature of 21 degrees Centigrade.
 The seedlings of Doronicum should be planted out with a spacing of 30 cm (small varieties) or 40 cm (larger species) (12 to 16 inches).

 Once growing the ground that Doronicum plants grow in should be kept moist by regular watering, and the plants should be cut back once the flowering season has finished.
 Doronicum require mulching in spring and winter.

-Although a perennial Doronicum plants only have a short life span so should be divided every three years or so to create new plants, this is best done in the autumn.
+Although a perennial, Doronicum plants only have a short life span.
+They should therefore be divided every three years or so to create new plants, this is best done in the autumn.

 I hope that you enjoyed this guide on how to grow Doronicum plants.
 Updated September 2020.